Pearson College London: Courses

-Pearson College London offers undergraduate and postgraduate degrees and a range of short courses.
-The courses cover Business, Enterprise, Computer Animation, Video Games and Visual Effects.
-Courses can be studied full-time or part-time, depending on which course is chosen.
+Pearson College London offered undergraduate and postgraduate degrees and a range of short courses.
+The courses covered Business, Enterprise, Computer Animation, Video Games and Visual Effects.
+Courses could be studied full-time or part-time, depending on which course was chosen.

-The degree programmes are awarded by the University of Kent.
-All of the degrees are designed, developed and delivered with industry partners including IBM, Sony Pictures Entertainment, WPP plc, Unilever, BT Group, Lloyd's of London, Savills and L'Oreal.
+The degree programmes were awarded by the University of Kent.
+All of the degrees were designed, developed and delivered with industry partners including IBM, Sony Pictures Entertainment, WPP plc, Unilever, BT Group, Lloyd's of London, Savills and L'Oreal.
 Industry partners within VFX, Games and Animation include Framestore, The Mill, Moving Picture Company (MPC), BlueBolt, Electric Theatre, Milk and Jellyfish Pictures.

 Pearson College previously offered a wide variety of degree apprenticeships, where students worked four days a week at one of the industry partners, then attended university one day a week.
 The schemes were usually free, and students got a wage from the company for whom they worked.

-The college has September and January intakes, but this can vary.
-Full-time degree courses usually last three years, but students with exceptional academic standards are offered to take a two years' accelerated course.